AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-release-notes.md

 * Even if the [!UICONTROL Fast Download] is enabled in the [!UICONTROL Download Settings] for both editors and admins, the specific tenants are not able to download the expired assets.

-* The user interface error is not localized while creating a report when all the checkboxes.
+* The user interface error is not localized while creating a report when all the checkboxes are not selected.

-* When you create a report, a few labels are not localized.
+* When you create a report, few labels are not localized.

 * Various support administrators are termed as *administrators* in Brand Portal.

 ## Previous releases

-### October 2024 release {#oct-2024}
+### October 2023 release {#oct-2023}

 **Bug fixes and enhancements**
 This release includes the following enhancements: